yetulaxman/linux-2/_tutorials/02a-hello-world.md

 4. What is the default image tag used in `hello-world` example?

 By default, image is pulled with `latest` tag.
-It is possible to pull an image with a specified tag and is a good practice to use specific tag name for reproducible research.
-Tag is more like as version control mechanism for docker containers.
+It is possible to pull an image with a specified tag and is actually a good practice to use specific tag name for reproducible research.
+Tag provides a version control like mechanism for docker containers.

-Congratulations, you have run a “Hello-World” Docker successfully !
+Congratulations, you have run a “Hello-World” Docker successfully !!!

 ## Bonus Exercises